FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 ### Bulk/Automated Data Entry
 If the Data Provider would like to submit processes that are not already in a compatible openLCA format then they may use the csv files below and the Data Curator will use python scripts to convert the data into a JSON-LD file.
 Four csv files are included -

-1. Exchange table: csv file that includes the source flow names, exchange amounts, and units.
+**1. Exchange table**: csv file that includes the source flow names, exchange amounts, and units.
 Exchanges are assigned to a process name.
 This file is essentially the life cycle inventory using the original flow names, it includes both elementary and technosphere flows.
 Bolded field names must be filled out, unbolded field names are optional.
 This file can be downloaded [here](https://github.com/FLCAC-admin/FLCAC-docs/blob/main/docs/resources/csv_templates_for_data_entry/exchange_table.csv).

 Exchange Table Field Names:
 - ProcessID: Optional field.
 Only for metadata purposes.